/// Evasive Self-Defense Guide For The Untrained [updated]

 If evasion is impossible and your trapped between the aggressor and a wall, there are 3 basic moves available; give in, fight or escape.

 When the aggressor moves in closer, don’t throw a punch.
 A proper kick to the groin or shin could give you a moment to escape.
-If your too close for a kick, a headbutt to their nose or a jab using your forefinger / middle finger stretched out (or strike with the area between your thumb and forefinger if better positioned) to their pharynx.

 This is a guide for avoiding dangerous encounters with other people while traveling abroad.
 But if damaging physical contact or loss of property does occur, find a local friend to help, contact the authorities and your embassy for serious matters.